FamilySearch/pewpew/README.md

 ```

 creates a `static_list` provider named `foo` where the first value provided will be `123`, the second `456`, third `789` then for subsequent values it will start over at the beginning.

+#### environment
+The `environment` *provider_type* behaves exactly like the `static` *provider_type* except the value comes from an environment variable.
+The value coming from the referenced environment variable will be parsed as JSON if possible, otherwise it will be a string.

 ### loggers <sub><sup>*Optional*</sup></sub>
 ---